 Self-guided farmers market food tours throughout Seattle neighborhoods can offer local products from Washington State farms.
 At each market, you can take yourself on a self-guided food tours when you talk to the farmers who grow the food, and some farmers offer limited food samples.
 Be sure to visit the Information Booth found at most markets for information about what’s in season and other recommendations.
 Cooking demonstrations are offered sporadically during summer; check the website event calendar for each farmers market.
 Several farmers markets are open year-round in Seattle: Saturday in the University District and Sunday on Capitol Hill and in West Seattle and Ballard.
 From June to September, many more farmers markets open for the growing season in the Puget Sound region.
 Find a farmers market near you at http://www.pugetsoundfresh.org/markets/list.

 $3 Asian Food Walks in Seattle’s Chinatown.
 Twice a year you can treat your taste buds to a food tour of Asia when restaurants across Seattle’s Chinatown-International District offer a variety of $3 bites from China, Japan, Vietnam, Thailand, Cambodia, and beyond.
-The $3 Food Walk is held twice a year, winter and summer.
-The winter $3 Food Walk is held during the Lunar New Year Celebration in January or February.
-The summer $3 Food Walk is held during DragonFest in July.
+The Food Walk is held twice a year, in winter during the Lunar New Year Celebration and in summer during DragonFest.